Minor in Film

 • Edit on Final Cut Pro

-This course has a nonrefundable lab fee of $650.
+This course has a nonrefundable lab fee.

 Check Albert for course schedule.